Rice Cooker 101: How to Buy the Perfect One

 Features That Actually Matter

-| Feature | Worth It? | Why |
+| Feature | Worth the money? | Notes |

 |---|---|---|

-| Fuzzy Logic | ✅ Yes | The single biggest upgrade from basic to great |
+| Fuzzy Logic | Yes | The single biggest upgrade from basic to great |

-| Timer/Delay | ✅ Yes | Wake up to fresh rice — life-changing |
+| Timer/Delay Start | Yes | Set it the night before, wake up to fresh rice |

-| Keep Warm | Yes | Standard on Tier 2+, essential for leftovers |
+| Keep Warm | Yes | Standard on Tier 2+, keeps leftovers safe for hours |

-| Sushi Mode | If you make sushi | Different water ratio and temp curve |
+| Sushi Mode | Only if you make sushi | Adjusts water ratio and temp curve for sticky rice |

-| GABA Brown Rice | If you eat brown rice | Makes it taste dramatically better |
+| GABA Brown Rice | Only if you eat brown rice | Sprouts the grain at low heat first, genuinely better |

-| IH Heating | ⚠️ Maybe | Great but expensive — Tier 2 is “good enough” |
+| IH Heating | Depends on budget | Noticeably more even heat, but Tier 2 is “good enough” |

-| Pressure | ⚠️ Maybe | Best for brown rice, not necessary for white |
+| Pressure Cooking | Depends | Best for brown rice, not necessary for white |

-| AI Learning | ❌ Not really | Tiny improvement over standard fuzzy logic |
+| AI Learning | Probably not | Very small improvement over standard fuzzy logic |

-| Voice Alerts | ❌ No | Gimmick — a beep is fine |
+| Voice Alerts | No | A beep works fine |

-| LCD Touchscreen | No | Buttons break before mechanical switches |
+| LCD Touchscreen | No | Physical buttons outlast touchscreens on kitchen gear |

 Common Mistakes to Avoid